Manage instance

 Hard reboot instance

-You can forcefully reboot an instance.
+You can force restart the instance.

 -